-During the nine months ended September 30, 2020, there were no material changes to our contractual obligations and commitments from those described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Contractual Obligations" in our 2019 Form 10-K.
+During the nine months ended September 30, 2021, there were no material changes to our contractual obligations and commitments from those described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Contractual Obligations" in our 2020 Form 10-K.

-We enter into contracts in the normal course of business with third-party contract research organizations and others for clinical trials, preclinical studies, manufacturing and other services and products for operating purposes.
+We enter into contracts in the normal course of business for clinical trials, preclinical studies, manufacturing and other services and products for operating purposes.
 These contracts generally provide for termination following a certain period after notice and therefore we believe that our non-cancelable obligations under these agreements are not material.